aws-samples/aws-efa-nccl-baseami-pipeline/README.md

 - FSx kernel and client driver and utilities
 - Intel OneDNN
 - Docker

-The docker build files can show an example implentation of the requirements to setup EFA/NCCL in container context.

-- CUDA 11
-- cuDNN 8
-- NCCL 2.7.8
-- EFA
-- AWS-OFI-NCCL
-- NCCL-tests

 ## Packer Instructions
 In the `nvidia-efa-ami_base` dir you will find packer scripts for Amazon Linux 2 and Ubuntu 18.04.
 Generally you just need to modify the `variables:{}` json and execute the packer build